darktjm/gamesup/README.md

     . ${0%/*}/wine-game.sh
     exec dogame dowine -s Game\ Exe.exe

+Note that as mentioned above, this script name has the same name as the wine directory I installed it into; wine-game.sh depends on it, but you can set groot manually before invoking the script to make it something else.
+I used to install exactly one pair of games in the same directory, with the second one changing groot, but I don't do that any more.
+Actually, I did this with some other games as well, but they all launch from the same script with different command-line parameters, which does not necessitate setting groot.

 I always give the wine version flag, even though -s is always optional.
 I end up having to retest all my wine games every version update, and having the version coded like that can help.